HCL-TECH-SOFTWARE/connections-doc/source/user/eucommon/c_eucommon_share.md

     **Note:**

-    -   If your deployment includes MS Teams integration, additional details can be found in[Using Connections and Microsoft Teams together](../../connectors/enduser/c_eucommon_conn_and_ms_teams.md)section.
+    -   If your deployment includes MS Teams integration, additional details can be found in [Using Connections and Microsoft Teams together](../../connectors/enduser/c_eucommon_conn_and_ms_teams.md) section.
     -   The use of the Share feature with MS Teams requires for the Component Pack to be configured properly.
     .